BillJr99/BillJr99.github.io/_pages/cv.md

 Selected Faculty Appointments
 ======
+* Associate Professor of Math and Computer Science at Ursinus College, 2022-Present

-* Assistant Professor (Visiting) of Math and Computer Science at Ursinus College, 2020-Present
+* Assistant Professor (Visiting) of Math and Computer Science at Ursinus College, 2020-2022

 * Instructor (Part-Time) of Computer Science and Engineering at Syracuse University, 2020-2020